cheecheeo/resume/cv.md

     - Chemistry courses: General chemistry, Organic chemistry
     - Provided Optimal Health coaching to male patients at RealOptions Obria Medical Clinics by encouraging and advising STI and crisis pregnancy patients from February 2019 -- September 2021
     - Applied and interviewed for MD, Post-baccalaureate, and Master's programs at medical schools.

+TODO move to community service???
+* **RealOptions Obria Medical Clinics** (San Jose, California)

+    Male Optimal Health Coach, February 2019 -- September 2021

+RealOptions Obria Medical Clinics focuses on Optimal Health: Physical, Emotional, Psychological, Spiritual, and Environmental health.
+Reflective listening is the core technique of patient advocates.
+After training and shadowing sessions, I was given the responsibility to lead male patient consultation.
+Consults include confidentiality disclosure, the patient explaining the reason for their visit, and feelings they are experiencing.
+I see one to two male patients weekly seeking STI treatment or crisis pregnancy options.
+Encouraging, understanding, and advising patients who are taking responsibility for their sexual health has deepened my desire to directly impact my patient’s lives.

 * **Snowflake Computing** (San Mateo, California)